-IPL support for qualifying faculty members includes (a) mentorship and advice from IPL-affiliated faculty, (b) staff support, (c) logistical assistance, (d) formal communication training, and (e) modest grants to MIT researchers.
+Policy Lab support for qualifying faculty members includes (a) mentorship and advice from Policy Lab affiliated faculty, (b) staff support, (c) logistical assistance, (d) formal communication training, and (e) modest grants to MIT researchers.
 In combination, this support helps MIT researchers to develop mutually beneficial, ongoing relationships with members of the policy community that complement and enhance, rather than distract from, scholarly research.

 Step 1: Applying for Support

-IPL accepts proposals from all researchers who have Principal Investigator status at the Institute (faculty members, Principal Research Scientists, and Senior Research Scientists), as well as other researchers whom IPL-supported PIs wish to involve in their outreach.
+Policy Lab accepts proposals from all researchers who have Principal Investigator status at the Institute (faculty members, Principal Research Scientists, and Senior Research Scientists), as well as other researchers whom Policy Lab supported PIs wish to involve in their outreach.
 The initial proposal need only identify the policy relevant aspect of the PI’s research and does not need to be a fully developed outreach plan.

 Support decisions are based on:

 - Internal peer review of the science on which policy recommendations would be based;

-- Structured conversations between the applicant, IPL-affiliated faculty, and the IPL’s Senior Policy Advisor about the scope of the proposed outreach, how the IPL might assist in outreach efforts, and the commitment that will be involved for faculty members;
+- Structured conversations between the applicant, Policy Lab affiliated faculty and Senior Policy Advisor about the scope of the proposed outreach, how the Policy Lab might assist in outreach efforts, and the commitment that will be involved for faculty members;

 - Input from MIT’s Washington Office about proposals dealing with the U.S. federal government; and

 - Final selection among suitable proposals by Core and Affiliated IPL Faculty.

 Step 2: Develop an Impact Plan